-- 5 Small to medium Russet Potatoes
+- 5 Russet Potatoes, Small to medium

-- 2 Tablespoons Unsalted Butter
+- 2 Tablespoons Butter, Unsalted

 - 4 oz Cream Cheese

-- Garlic salt with dried parsley
+- Garlic salt with dried parsley, to taste

 - Leaving the skins on the potatoes, use a potato chopper to create a fine dice, or chop by hand.

 - Heat a large pot of water over medium high heat and add the potatoes.

 - Add the cream cheese and smash until well incorporated and it reaches the texture you desire.